 How to Make

-Gather the ingredients for the loaf.
-You’ll need bread flour, salt, yeast, sugar, unsalted butter, and water.
+Gather the ingredients.
+You'll need bread flour, salt, yeast, sugar, unsalted butter, and water.

 - Add the sugar and mix in the butter.

 3. Gradually add the water and mix with your hand until all the flour is picked up from the bottom of the bowl.
 Keep adding liquid until a slightly sticky dough has formed.
 You may not need all the water, or you might need a little extra, depending on the humidity and the brand of flour you're using.

 Knead the dough on a lightly floured surface until the dough is very smooth and no longer sticky, about 20 minutes.
 You should be able to stretch a lump of dough thin enough to read through it, as in the photo below.